 It might seem like a significant risk to invest so heavily in a brand-new service like Apple Arcade.
 Yet for Snowman, it was only a natural opportunity for growth.
 “We’ve always been an Apple-first developer, so the process hasn’t been too out of the ordinary for us,” says Ryan Cash, founder, and creative director at Snowman.
 “With Where Cards Fall, we had always intended to launch on all of Apple’s platforms one day one, so we were already planning for this.”

-From early on, Snowman has seen Apple Arcade has been the ideal place for Skate City and Where Cards Fall to shine.
-“We always intended both games to be premium experiences, so once we got the opportunity to consider Apple Arcade it was really amazing,” says Andrew Schimmel, Snowman’s lead producer.
+From early on, Snowman has seen Apple Arcade to be the ideal place for Skate City and Where Cards Fall to shine.
+“We always intended both games to be premium experiences, so once we got the opportunity to consider Apple Arcade, it was really amazing,” says Andrew Schimmel, Snowman’s lead producer.
 “It’s the perfect home to present new experiences to such a wide variety of players.”

 Easy access to so many different types of games isn’t Apple Arcade’s only defining feature.
 It also allows games to be played across mobile devices, Macs, and Apple TVs, a flexibility that does offer some issues for making games that control equally well across multiple platforms.
 Cash acknowledges that “In the case of Skate City, we had originally designed the game for touch devices, so it was a bit more work to design a control scheme that would feel at home on Apple TV and Mac,” but in the end, it was “nothing we weren’t used to as a studio.”